slzhao/ExonDel/README.md

 <a name="if"/>
 ## Input file ##
 The input file should be a file listing all analyzed bam files.
 It also supports label for each file listed (The labels are optional).
 The label should follow the file and separated by a Tab.
-The labels will be used in the report instead of the file names.
-So that the report will be much easier to understand.
+The labels will be used in the report instead of the file names, so the report will be much easier to understand.
 An example was listed here:

 	#An example of input file.
 The labels are optional.
-	#Column1	    Column2
+	#Column1 (bam files)    Column2(labels)
-	sample1Pair1File	labelForThisFile
-	sample1Pair2File	labelForThisFile
-	Sample2Pair1File	labelForThisFile
+	sample1File.bam    labelForSample1
+	Sample2File.bam    labelForSample2

 <a name="gf"/>
 ## gene list file